Juliana Cerqueira Leite

 As a documentary photographer, Richard Mosse is certainly expected to document war through its aggressive and devastating reality, yet it seems like his approach of revealing beauty in the landscape of war through the use of military apparatus could in fact, be bringing more attention to the matter.

 The idea of exploring landscape through relationship was a reoccurring theme in Dr. Ed Wall’s practice.
 Wether it is the historical relationship that Mary Miss looks for, or the relationship that the military might have with a certain landscape with the help of the Kodak Aerochrome, in contrast to a civilian who is unaware and blind to this alternate reality, explored by Richard Mosse.
-Dr Ed wall gives a further insight into what relationships migth exist within a landscape.
-He starts with Name of Artist/Botanist as an example where his map of an area includes names of people which relate to how they were situated in the landscape through their work or else.
+Dr Ed wall gives a further insight into what relationships might exist within a landscape.
+He starts with Patrick Geddes as an example where his map of an area includes names of people which relate to how they were situated in the landscape through their work or else.